jsr1104/simplechess/README.md

 # Simple Chess App
+This was done through Vite + typescript as this codestack I have found to fit my goals for this first project.
+I mainly want to work on my UI skills as well as work on a came that I enjoy.
 ## What functional features I want:
 - follows chess rules (castling, en passant, checkmate)
 - after clicking on a piece, it shows possible moves